xrettle/WFGY/README.md

 -->

 # WFGY 3.0 · Singularity Demo
-> A cross-domain tension coordinate system.
-What it becomes depends on how far your imagination pushes the 131 S-class problems.
+> A cross-domain tension coordinate system for 131 S-class problems.
+> If it works, nothing before it matters.

 ## 120s quickstart